An Official Statistics Publication for Scotland.

 The statistics show that:

-- The staff sickness level was 7.9 average working days lost (AWDL) per staff year in the 12 month period ending September 2019 (3.5% of working days were lost) compared with 78 AWDL for the same period last year
+- The staff sickness level was 8.0 average working days lost (AWDL) per staff year in the 12 month period ending September 2022, compared with 5.9 AWDL for the 12 month period ending September 2021.
+This equates to a loss of 3.5% of working days in the 12 month period ending September 2022.

-- Just over half (53.1%) of the workforce was female, compared to 46.9% male.
-The proportion of female staff is similar to the same period last year (52% September 2018)
+- Just over half (5%) of the workforce were female, compared to 43.5% male.
+The proportion of female staff is higher than the same period last year (55.5% September 2021).

-- The proportion of directly employed staff providing diversity information on sexual orientation, disability and religion or belief has increased since the same period last year
+- The proportion of directly employed staff providing diversity information has decreased for all diversity characteristics since the same period last year.

 - full time equivalent numbers and headcounts in each directly employed staff category